warmcat/libwebsockets/README.build.md

 8) yotta build

+@section optee Building for OP-TEE

+OP-TEE is a "Secure World" Trusted Execution Environment.

+Although lws is only part of the necessary picture to have an https-enabled TA, it does support OP-TEE as a platform and if you provide the other pieces, does work very well.

+Select it in cmake with `-DLWS_PLAT_OPTEE=1`

 @section cmco Setting compile options

 To set compile time flags you can either use one of the CMake gui applications or do it via the command line.